 Although I am a bit disappointed in not placing in the top ten, I needed to let you know that my experience working with you, even on a short and very brief amount of editing, was extremely helpful and enlightening for me… Thank you for this opportunity and for instilling fresh motivation and inspiration to get Passing Loop finished and up to par.
 I also wanted to let you know that I have had two publishers and one literary agency ask for the full manuscript for consideration.
 Without having gone into this contest, I may not have had the courage to submit it in the first place.

-The final version of each entry has been sent to Theresa Hortley, who is a teacher.
-She has spent her school holidays on acting as an independent judge, with no personal benefit to herself.
-She is now back at work, and will read the last entries during the weekend.
+The final version of each entry was sent to Theresa Hortley, who is a teacher.
+She spent her school holidays on acting as an independent judge, with no personal benefit to herself.

-We will then compare our selection of 10 finalists.
-Our disagreements will be settled by Emeritus Professor Florence Weinberg, although she is doing her best to meet a deadline with her next book.
+We then compared our selection of 10 finalists.
+I asked Emeritus Professor Florence Weinberg to adjudicate our differences.
+She was under incredible time pressure meeting a deadline for her next book, and going to a conference.
 Oh, she is the author of 10 books that have won 11 awards.
 She is helping me out of friendship.